SEEN & UNSEEN

 Who is it for?

 SEEN & UNSEEN is for fans of V. E. Schwab’s Shades of Magic series and those who love exploring the darker sides of a future, post-apocalyptic utopia like what’s found in The Giver.
-If you enjoy the worldbuilding of N. K. Jemisin’s The Fifth Season, and its character-focused approach to storytelling and complicated relationship dynamics, you’ll like SEEN & UNSEEN.
-Think 1984 or Howley’s Silo series, but with a fully restored Earth… and magic.
+If you enjoy the worldbuilding, complicated relationship dynamics, and themes of N. K. Jemisin’s The Fifth Season or Blood Over Bright Haven, you’ll like SEEN & UNSEEN.
+Think 1984 or Howley’s Silo series, but with magic.

 Themes